-Don’t Settle for Less Than Birmingham, MI’s Top Criminal Defense Attorney
+Don’t Settle for Less Than Royal Oak, MI’s Top Criminal Defense Attorney

 At The Marcel Benavides Law Office, We Recognize How Stressful it can be to Face the Criminal Justice System